 Print an adequate number of copies of Form 2101 for program requirements.

 The case manager keeps a copy in the person's case record and sends copies to the provider as required by the program.
-See Case Worker Community Care for Aged and Disabled Handbook, Appendix XIII, Content of Referral Packets, for requirements.
+See Community Care Services Eligibility Handbook, Appendix XIII, Content of Referral Packets, for requirements.

 For all services except CAS and DAHS initial authorizations, the provider keeps a copy, completes the provider portion of the form or uses some other form of notification of service initiation, and returns it to the case manager within 14 days of the service initiation.